SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 After examining all 8 disagreements, half were found to be totally ambiguous and the other half were found to be remediated pads.

-The results were examined and show that both the internal and public crowd were overall very confident in their selections.
+The results show that both the internal and public crowd were very confident in their selections and the data could be used without any corrections.
 The input tasks for MoorFrog were determined to be as follows:

     Transformations_and_QAQC/Tadpole/transform/stats/tadpole-stats.shp
         "p_crd_a >= 66 AND crowd_sel = 'pad' AND class = 'internal'"